Khatvongtre/AzureDevops/README.md

 #### Project running on Azure App Service

 * You can deploy this project direct to azure using command:
-`$az webapp up -n "devops-hiepnd" --runtime "PYTHON:3.8"`
+`$az webapp up -n "truonglv9-devops" --runtime "PYTHON:3.8"`

 And see the result deploy successfully:
 ![Architecture Diagram](./Images/DeploySuccess.png )